lightning1734/BigData-Playground/backEnd/readme.txt

-Using flask and livy as tunnels to the spark cluster
+Using Flask and Spark cluster as the back-end